dailybruin/the-stack/_posts/2020-05-18-professor-demographics.md

 <ul>
 <li>The data was collected from BruinX, an analytics-based think tank housed under the Office of Equity, Diversity and Inclusion at UCLA.</li>
 <li>The number of faculty per school/department is shown as full-time equivalent – an employee who works full time year round would equal 1 FTE, while an employee who works half time for a full year would equal 0.5 FTE.</li>
-<li>Departments that do not teach undergraduate courses and have less than 5 FTE faculty are not shown, though they are included in broader school counts.</li>
+<li>Departments that do not teach undergraduate courses and have less than 5 FTE faculty are not shown, though they are included in broader school counts.
+Additionally, departments that have limited data on the BruinX website are not included in any of the department-specific graphs.
+A full list of unincluded departments is provided under the “Conclusion” section. </li>
 </ul>

 <div id='holder'>